learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 Pick unpopular instance types.
 For instance, *m4* instances on Amazon Web Services are cheap because the *m5* instance family has recently been released.
 This made the *m4* instances go out of fashion meaning lower demand and better price for you!

-`[PLACEHOLDER] - If you have any inspiration for a drawing that show VMS on a shelf with different price tags, and perhaps something to show the cheaper ones are not popular.
-I may be asking too much :D`

 ### Maximum bid price (AWS only)

-While Azure’s Low Priority VM and Google Preemptible VMs have a fixed price, Spot instance prices are determined with a bidding process.
+While Azure's Low Priority VM and Google Preemptible VMs have a fixed price, Spot instance prices are determined with a bidding process.
 As a user, you specify the maximum price per hour you are willing to pay.
 If AWS have enough spare VMs to serve everyone, everyone gets their instance at a low price.
 However, the price will get higher as demand increases.

 Choosing the maximum bid price allows you to choose how much **reliability you are willing to trade in**.
 A **low bid** will ensure your **bill stays low** but will increase the **likelihood of losing a node**.
 A **high bid** (for example equal to the on-demand price) will **reduce node failures** but means you might pay the same as on-demand price, i.e. with no discount.